 A typical person with CHS has used marijuana for about 19 years.
 They visited emergency rooms more than seven times before doctors discovered why they started vomiting and couldn’t stop.

-Researchers think those deep stores of cannabinoids overstimulate your receptors, leading to nausea and vomiting.
-Again, this is something that doesn’t have with short-term marijuana use.
-Long-term use is necessary for it to occur.
+Cannabinoids are stored in fatty cells.
+Researchers believe that those deep stores of cannabinoids overstimulate your receptors, leading to nausea and vomiting.
+[2] Again, this is something that doesn’t happen with short-term marijuana use.

 3 CHS Phases & Symptoms